Updated March 16, 2017

 Stripe requires that any page hosting a live checkout form be SSL (they should start with

-Don’t have an SSL certificate?
-You can get one for as low as $10/year that meets all necessary security standards.
+If you don’t have an SSL certificate yet, you can get one for as low as $10/year that meets all necessary security standards.
 We like Namecheap.

 Additional PHP and WP Version Support

 At a bare minimum, the included Stripe PHP library and our plugin structure require PHP 5.3 even in legacy environments.
 PHP 7 or higher is still strongly recommended for security reasons, and may be required depending on when you signed up for your Stripe account (read above).

 The following PHP extensions are also required.
 Most web hosts should have them enabled by default.

 We highly recommend that you keep your version of WordPress current, but we generally support a few versions back as long as the latest security patches have been applied.